-A buzz term of today’s cybersecurity is ‘threat hunting’.
-It gives you images of clandestine agents hiding in the shadows, ready to spring into action to neutralize a threat.
-Well that’s not exactly what cyber threat hunting is, but it’s also not necessarily what many of today’s vendors of cybersecurity products make it out to be – a totally automated process using artificial intelligence to root out cyber criminals before they can act on their objective.
+“Threat hunting” is a buzzword in cybersecurity today.
+While it creates images of clandestine agents hiding in the shadows, ready to spring into action to neutralize a threat, that’s not exactly what cyber threat hunting is.
+It’s also not necessarily what many of today’s vendors of cybersecurity products make it out to be – a totally automated process using artificial intelligence to root out cyber criminals before they can act on their objective.

-Also, do you know the critical areas to look.
-This goes back to understanding your company or organizations valuables, who would have interest in those valuables, and what the adversaries usual modus operandi.
 Where should we look?
-Well usually you will want to understand your network and where the ‘crown jewels’ reside, this way you are narrowing your focus area.
+Well usually you will want to understand your network and where the “crown jewels” reside, this way you are narrowing your focus area.
 For example, if you wanted to duck hunt you wouldn’t go to the desert.
 If you have credit card numbers or health records, or DOD information, the places where that data lives is where you should focus.
 If you have DOD data you are more likely to be targeted by nation states, so learn their tactics, if credit card data then organized crime is more likely to be your adversary what has been documented about their approach?

-While machine learning has made threat hunting a lot better, the idea of AI to perform this is overblown.
+While machine learning has made threat hunting a lot better, the idea of using only AI to perform this is overblown.
 The reason is that the nature of analyzing the collected information is still very human.
-Rob Lee at SANS uses the analogy of spell check, no one allows spellcheck to just make corrections without review because their document would be a mess.
+Rob Lee at SANS Institute used the analogy of spell check in a 2018 report — no one allows spellcheck to just make corrections without review because their document would be a mess.
 It’s even more complex to determine for example a good DLL versus a malicious DLL.
-While machine learning will help us to need less hunters and therefore leave us with only the best threat hunters, it’s hard to imagine a time when we would get to a fully AI threat hunting capability.
+While machine learning will help us to need less hunters, and therefore leave us with only the best threat hunters, it’s hard to imagine a time when we would get to a fully-AI threat hunting capability.